IracyMaia/IracyMaia/README.md

 - 🔬 Specialist in Biotechnology

-- 🎓 Bachelor's and Master's degrees in Biological Sciences – with a focus on Neotropical biodiversity
+- 🎓 Master's degrees in Biological Sciences – with a focus on biodiversity

 - 🌱 Applied ecological niche modelling to study the diversity of stingless bees in the Amazon rainforest